-Supriyo sworn in as MLA by Bengal assembly Dy Speaker, Guv's decision prevails | Politics
+Supriyo sworn in as MLA by Bengal Assembly Dy Speaker, Guv's decision prevails | Politics

 Newly elected TMC legislator Babul Supriyo was Wednesday sworn in as MLA of the West Bengal assembly, ending weeks of uncertainty over who would administer oath, after Governor Jagdeep Dhankhar insisted that he would not change his decision of nominating the deputy speaker for the job.

-The singer-turned politician, who was last month elected MLA from the Ballygunge assembly constituency, was sworn in by Deputy Speaker Asish Banerjee.
+The singer-turned politician, who was last month elected MLA from the Ballygunge assembly constituency, was sworn in by Deputy Speaker Asish Banerjee, who later criticised the governor for trying to create a rift between him and Speaker Biman Banerjee.

 ''It feels great to be part of the historic West Bengal assembly.
 This is going to be a new experience,'' Supriyo said.